 Some of these names will not be surprising.
 But each one should enlighten and encourage you to expand your mind about the possibilities within the booming cannabis industry.
 You and your family, especially if you’re African American, now have a shot at the proposed $44 billion coming to the cannabis space by 2020.

-Let’s ignore the naysayers that continue to perpetuate the story that people of color are being left out of the cannabis industry.
+Let’s ignore the naysayers who continue to perpetuate the story that people of color are being left out of the cannabis industry.
 Sure people of color may not be bustling at the seams as cannabis farmers or dispensary owners.
-But don’t be misled, people of color, African Americans in particular, are in the cannabis scene; just take a whiff.
+But don’t be misled, people of color, African Americans in particular are in the cannabis scene; just take a whiff.

 If you’ve been curious about the green rush or wondering if the cannabis industry is a business space worth considering, check out our list of 11 African American pioneers who are a part of the cannabis conversation.

 11 Top African American Cannabis Entrepreneurs

 Last year, Snoop Dogg and media entrepreneur Ted Chung launched Merry Jane, a resource for cannabis enthusiasts covering everything from cannabis news, food, and style.
 Snoop also has a range of cannabis strains called Leafs by Snoop, as well as a line of cannabis goodies including chocolates and candies.